timescale/docs/getting-started/queries.md

 1. Type `q` to return to the `psql` prompt.

     <Highlight type="note">
-    When you create a hypertable, Timescale automatically creates an index on the time column.
+    When you create a $HYPERTABLE, $COMPANY automatically creates an index on the time column.
 However, you often need to filter your time-series data on other columns as well.
 Using indexes appropriately helps your queries perform better.
 For more information about indexing, see the